Awards and Honors

 BC Sociology students have won a number of impressive awards and made spectacular achievements in a wide range of fields.
 A few of those students and former students are listed here, along with links that can help you to apply for your own fellowships.
 One of the ASG winners, Nicole Picone, says that the application process is a lot less intimidating than you might think, and the experience can be incredibly rewarding.
 Fellowship awards provide not only funds and great listings on your grad applications and CVs, but an opportunity to do creative research in areas that are personally and socially compelling.

 If you see a grant or award you’re interested in, ask Professor Mike Malec to suggest a faculty member who might be able to advise you.
 If you need a faculty member to nominate you for an award you think you might be eligible to win, just ask a professor who has some understanding of your qualifications to do it for you.

 Fellowships and Awards

-University Fellowship web site: Provides lists of undergraduate fellowships, study-abroad fellowships, and summer programs; and describes advanced study grants.
+University Fellowship web site: Provides lists of undergraduate fellowships, advanced study grants.
 Note that the advice section includes special sections for freshmen, sophomores, juniors, and seniors.